 Children have their inhalers with them at all times.

-Key Stage 2 children are expected to take their inhalers with them whenever they do rigorous activity.
-Key stage 1 children will keep their inhalers in their trays in the classroom for easy access.
+Key Stage 2 children are expected to take their inhalers with them whenever they do rigorous activity and these are kept in their own personal desk drawers.

+Key Stage 1 children will keep their inhalers in either their trays or in the classroom cupboard.

 It is advised that asthma sufferers request asthma pumps with a counter on the reverse so that the life span of the inhalers can be monitored.

-In the event of a child having an asthma attack, who has no inhaler, the parents must be sought quickly by phone to give permission for the administration of someone else's inhaler.
-If parents cannot be located, then the emergency services will be contacted and they would give permission for the sharing of the inhaler.
+In the event of a child having an asthma attack, who has no inhaler, the school spare inhaler can be used if the parent has signed the consent form for the emergency use of the school spare inhaler.
+If parents have not signed the consent form and cannot be located, then the emergency services will be contacted and they would give permission for the use of the school spare inhaler.